NLarsen15/OTSO/README.md

   - Within the same terminal enter `ar cr OTSOlib.a *.o` to create the static library.
   - Copy the `OTSOlib.a` file and all the `.mod` files into the Tool folder.
   - Find the location of the `f2py-script.py` file on your computer and copy the complete path to this file (it should be located in your anaconda3 directory similar to `c:\User\anaconda3\Scripts\f2py-script.py`).
 We recommend copying this path to a `.txt` file within the OTSO folder for future reference.
-  - Open a new anaconda prompt, or change the directory in the already open one, to the Tool folder within OTSO and run the command `python [YOUR F2PY FILE PATH] -c --fcompiler=gnu95 --compiler=mingw32 -m MiddleMan MiddleMan.f95 OTSOlib.a`, replacing the [YOUR F2PY FILE PATH] with the path to the `f2py-script.py` file on your computer.
+  - Open a new anaconda prompt, or change the directory in the already open one, to the Tool folder within OTSO and run the command `python [YOUR F2PY FILE PATH] -c --fcompiler=gnu95 --compiler=mingw32 -m MiddleMan MiddleMan.f95 OTSOlib.a`, replacing [YOUR F2PY FILE PATH] with the path to the `f2py-script.py` file on your computer.

 ## Linux